 Whether you’re collaborating on a large codebase or managing a solo project, version control is essential—and Git is the tool of choice.
-But once you start working with branches, two powerful commands often spark confusion: merge
+But once you start working with branches, two powerful commands often spark confusion: merge and rebase.

 Both are used to integrate changes from one branch into another—but they work very differently.

-, show you when to use each, and help you avoid common pitfalls.
+In this post, we’ll demystify git merge and git rebase, show you when to use each, and help you avoid common pitfalls.

 🧠 Quick Summary